8bitbeard/nodejs_nlw_valoriza/README.md

-# nlw2-rest-api
+# Introduction
-Repository to store the code for a restful API with the concepts of the backend created on the NLW2 week course
+This repository was made to store all the code built while studying NodeJS.
+Each project will have it's own directory.

+## Techs
+- NodeJS
+- Typescript
+- Javascript